Dementia Series: When You Are a Concerned Neighbour or a Friend

 If you have known them for some time and you are in a position of trust, and you are just beginning to see concerning signs of cognitive decline, sit down with them and gently tell them what you have observed, what your concerns are, and say you would like to help.

-If they are still in the early to moderate stages of cognitive decline if they trust you to speak for them, and only if you have the time and energy to take on the role, offer to be their Representative under a Representation Agreement Section 7.
+If they are still in the early to moderate stages of cognitive decline, if they trust you to speak for them, and only if you have the time and energy to take on the role, offer to be their Representative under a Representation Agreement Section 7.
 (An estate lawyer is best suited to assess and write the agreement.)

 If they have a spouse, gently and carefully consider having the same conversation.

-If they have family, try to find out their names and phone numbers, and tactfully reach out to them, as they are often unaware of the degree of decline.
+If they have family, try to find out their names and phone numbers and tactfully reach out to them, as they are often unaware of the degree of decline.
 If the adult is paranoid, getting these numbers can often involve necessary deception such as, “I’m putting together a block-watch list, and I need your emergency contacts,” or, “I know you’ve got a birthday coming up.
 I would like to have a party for you and invite your family.
 Would you give me their names and phone numbers?”

 If you know the name of their primary care practitioner, call and ask the medical office assistant if you can send a letter or fax regarding your concerns.
 (You can talk to the practitioner, but they cannot share information about the adult with you.)